Keto Market Growth and Trends Forecasts 2021

 While previous consumer preferences from 2010 to 2017 showed a dislike for these gums and as such was often eschewed by CPG brands, data from robust microbiome-focused research has shown that these high-molecular-weight hydrocolloid prebiotic gums impart tremendous health benefits.

-Nevertheless, when it comes to substances added to foods for health benefits, consumer acceptance should always be tested first.
+Nevertheless, consumer acceptance should always be tested first when it comes to substances added to foods for health benefits.
 The following are a few of the many advantages of adding fiber into CPG keto products’ formulations:

-• Lowers the cost of manufacture on a gram per gram basis in comparison with other ingredients.
+• Lowers the cost of manufacture on a gram-per-gram basis compared to other ingredients.

 • Drives down the net carbohydrate content per serving